pmacau/ChessProject/README.md

 ## User Stories
 As a user,
-- I want to see my highest streak of puzzles solved.
+- I want to see my highest streak on a board in statistics. (completed)
-- I want to see my attempts be added and tracked to statistics.
+- I want to see my attempts be added and tracked to statistics. (completed)
-- I want to see how many puzzles I've solved in total. (completed)
-- I want to see what difficulty I play most.
+- I want to see what difficulty I played in past boards. (completed)
 - I want to be able to select what difficulty I want to play from the start. (completed)
-- I want to be able to have puzzle modifiers, that can amplify standard difficulty,
+- I want to be able to choose what size board I play. (completed)
-- I want to be able to see what puzzles I've solved (arbitrary listof Board). (completed)
+- I want to be able to see statistics of what puzzles I've solved (arbitrary listof BoardStats). (completed)
-- I want to be able to see my most recent replay of what I solved (arbitrary listof Board, as each advancement is an updated/different
+- I want to see what pieces I guess right most in statistics. (completed)
-- Board, and it is arbitrary since it depends how big your board is). (completed) specifically, being able to make it so they're random colours (white or black), so you have to memorize the sides of the pieces as well.
+- I want the difficulties to give a certain amount of time to recall. (completed)
-- I want to be able to have a modifier where a piece takes another piece in the next progression of a board (potential reach).
+- I want there to be no duplicate tile assignments to a board. (complete)
-- I want to see what pieces I guess right most in statistics.
+- I want there to be random pieces added to the board. (complete)
-- I want a mode in which I can add whichever pieces I want onto a board in a "self memorize" mode rather than the "normal" mode (in which was described prior).
-I want a modifier that makes it so only one side can spawn, or potentially more sides, more than just black and white.
-- I want the difficulties to give a certain amount of lives (attempts that you can get incorrect with resetting).
+- I want the pieces added to have a random team either white or black. (complete)